Robust computation of linear models by convex relaxation: Numerical Example: Applied to an Image Database

 Finally, we regard the parameter $d$ in \rrp\ and \srrp\ as a proxy for the dimension of the linear model.
 While the rank of an optimal solution $\mtx{P}_{\star}$ to~\eqref{eqn:rrp} or~\eqref{eqn:srrp} cannot be smaller than $d$ because of the constraints $\trace \mtx{P} = d$ and $\mtx{P} \psdle \Id$, the rank of $\mtx{P}_{\star}$ often exceeds $d$.
-Our numerical experience indicates that the dominant eigenvectors of $\mtx{P}_{\star}$ do not change much as we adjust $d$.
-Therefore, if a model with exact dimension $d$ is required, we recommend using a dominant $d$-dimensional invariant subspace of $\mtx{P}_{\star}$.
-See Section~\ref{sec:rounding} for alternative approaches.
+We recommend solving~\eqref{eqn:closest-proj} to find a closest projector to $\mtx{P}_{\star}$.